Skip to content

 Description

-With this grant, the Technical University of Munich (TUM) wishes to provide its students and employees with an opportunity to perform academic activities in developing countries1 and to make both new contacts and to strengthen already existing contacts and projects.
+With this grant, the TUM wishes to provide its students and employees with an opportunity to perform academic activities in developing countries and to make both new contacts and to strengthen already existing contacts and projects.

 In detail, the objectives are: